epklein/epklein.github.io/_personal/resources.md

 - [Amy Cuddy: Your body language may shape who you are](https://www.ted.com/talks/amy_cuddy_your_body_language_may_shape_who_you_are)
 : Amy's Talk explores the science of 'power posing' and its impact on our confidence.
 She delves into how body language can influence our minds, explaining that power posing can alter our brains by increasing testosterone levels and decreasing cortisol levels.

+## Useful links

+- [kramdown quick reference](https://kramdown.gettalong.org/quickref.html): It helps me write all the content of this website